 Living Will/Advance Directives

-Everyone has probably heard of a living will and advance directives, but did you know they are not just meant for older adults?
-The living will and advance directives are written instructions regarding preferences for end of life care if you are unable to make your own decisions at that time.
+Everyone has probably heard of a living will (also known as an advance directives), but did you know they are not just meant for older adults?
+These documents include written instructions regarding preferences for end-of-life care if you are unable to make your own decisions at that time.
 Because of the uncertainty of life, you should have a living will/advance directives in place to help caregivers plan the appropriate course of action based on your wishes.

 HIPAA Authorization and Release